 For REST implementation, this is provided through a simple object schema containing the fault property (e.g., XXX).

-Note The declared Faults specified by the services do not have any elements or attributes defined (other than the fault property for the REST definitions).
+NOTE The declared Faults specified by the services do not have any elements or attributes defined (other than the fault property for the REST definitions).
 This is because the sender can interpret the fault based on the supplied parameters and/or the operation behavior.
 For example, a ChannelFault returned by the DeleteChannel operation means that the ChannelURI provided by the sender did not exist.

 Parameter Faults